shared live+work spaces

 What do the emojis on profiles mean?

 We purposefully do not identify between different types of member.
-However we do indicate people whose roles/responsibilities and characteristics (e.g. if they're new) hold relevance.
+However we do indicate people whose roles/responsibilities and characteristics hold relevance.

 Do the shareholders own the Hub House identity?